awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos-connecting.md

 1. Open SQL\*Plus and connect using the DNS name and port number for the Oracle DB instance\.

-   For more information about connecting to an Oracle DB instance in SQL\*Plus, see [Connecting to Your DB Instance Using SQL\*Plus](USER_ConnectToOracleInstance.md#USER_ConnectToOracleInstance.SQLPlus)\.
+   For more information about connecting to an Oracle DB instance in SQL\*Plus, see [Connecting to your DB instance using SQL\*Plus](USER_ConnectToOracleInstance.md#USER_ConnectToOracleInstance.SQLPlus)\.